 What Is Bullying?

 Among the many types of bullying is cyberbullying.
 One of the most covert ways to bully someone in modern society is by doing it online.
 No one can see what’s happening because it’s all under the surface.
-Cyberbullying is dangerous because of its potential to go unnoticed or not be taken seriously because of people who say that it’s “just the internet.”
-The truth is that since the internet is a big part of our lives these days, it’s not “just the internet," and cyberbullying can harm people in very real ways.
+Cyberbullying is partly dangerous because of its potential to go unnoticed or not be taken seriously because of people who say that it’s “just the internet.”
+The truth is that since the internet is a big part of our lives these days, it’s not “just the internet.”
+Cyberbullying can harm people in very real ways.
 It can also cross over to in-person bullying.
 Someone might defame you online or bully you via social media.
 You could get an influx of spam or threatening emails.
 Remember that if this is happening, you can document what’s going on.
-Take screenshots and keep everything so that you can prove what's going on and show the documentation to someone that has the authority to do something.
+Take screenshots and keep everything to prove the bullying and show the documentation to someone who has the authority to do something about it.

 Types Of Bullying

-There are many types of bullying.
-Here's a list of the different ways that people bully.
-It’s crucial to understand them, so you know if any of them are happening to you or someone you love.
+There are many types of bullying, including the one just discussed.
+It’s crucial to understand these types to know if any of them are happening to you or someone you love.
 Bullying isn’t always name-calling or physical harassment.
 It can be done online or in a relationship.
-Check out the list below to see what kinds of bullying exist, and what the signs are.

 As stated previously, bullying doesn’t just occur at school or among children.
-Adults get bullied all the time.
-One place that we see bullying take place in society is at work.
-Workplace bullying is extremely real, and people can be bullied in the workplace in a variety of ways.
-A common way that this presents is when people in positions of power attempt to dominate coworkers and make them feel that they have no choice but to do what they say.
+Adults are bullied, too.
+One place that we see bullying is at work.
+Workplace bullying is real, and people can be bullied in the workplace in a variety of ways.
+One common way this presents is when people in positions of power attempt to dominate coworkers and make them feel that they have no choice but to do what they say.
 You don’t have to tolerate workplace bullying.
 You can report the behavior to a supervisor or someone in the HR department.
-If your bully is a supervisor, you can still stand up for yourself and tell the HR department or get the law involved if necessary.
-You don't have to leave your job to stop the bullying; it’s essential to stick up for yourself.
-Coming forward about bullying in the workplace could help future employees avoid getting bullied by an individual, so it’s very important to make the issue known.
+If your bully is a supervisor, you can still stand up for yourself and tell the HR department or involve the law if necessary.
+You won’t have to leave your job to stop the bullying in some cases, but it’s essential to advocate for yourself.
+Coming forward about bullying in the workplace could help future employees avoid getting bullied by an individual, so it’s important to make the issue known.
 With privilege that impacts the ability to do so in mind, changing jobs may be the best option for some individuals who can, especially if the bullying is severe or if the work environment is toxic or hostile overall.